icopy-site/awesome-cn/docs/awesome/awesome-datascience.md

 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
 - [Hands-on Train and Deploy ML](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - A hands-on course to train and deploy a serverless API that predicts crypto prices.
 - [LLMOps: Building Real-World Applications With Large Language Models](https://www.comet.com/site/llm-course/) - Learn to build modern software with LLMs using the newest tools and techniques in the field.
+- [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - Learn to prompt cutting-edge computer vision models with natural language, coordinate points, bounding boxes, segmentation masks, and even other images in this free course from DeepLearning.AI.

 ### MOOC's